gully/HETDEXtoy/README.md

 Main goals:
 ==========
-1) Science with non-cosmology sources
+1. Science with non-cosmology astronomical sources
-2) Inference on instrument based on sky signal
+2. Inference on atmosphere based on sky signal
-3) Inference on atmosphere based on sky signal
+3. Inference on instrument based on sky signal

-Astronomical sources
+Science with non-cosmology sources
 ---------------------

-# Strategy
+Strategy
-1) Back-of-the-envelope calculations of number density for naive Celestial Sphere model
+1. Back-of-the-envelope calculations of number density for naive Celestial Sphere model
-2) Back-of-the-envelope calculations of number density for realistic Luminosity Function and distance distribution
+2. Back-of-the-envelope calculations of number density for realistic Luminosity Function and distance distribution
-3) Retrieval of desired quantities of interest at the low S/N ratio limit
+3. Retrieval of desired quantities of interest at the low S/N ratio limit

 Sensitivity issues:
 + Absolute (gray) flux of spectral targets